ROCm

 ROCm is an Advanced Micro Devices (AMD) software stack for graphics processing unit (GPU) programming.
-ROCm spans several domains, including general-purpose computing on graphics processing units (GPGPU), high performance computing (HPC), and heterogeneous computing.
+ROCm spans several domains, including general-purpose computing on graphics processing units (GPGPU), high-performance computing (HPC), and heterogeneous computing.
 It offers several programming models: HIP (GPU-kernel-based programming), OpenMP (directive-based programming), and OpenCL.

 ROCm is free, libre and open-source software (except the GPU firmware blobs), and it is distributed under various licenses.
-ROCm initially stood for Radeon Open Compute platform; however, due to Open Compute being a registered trademark, ROCm is no longer an acronym — it is simply AMD's open-source stack designed for GPU compute.
+The name initially stood for Radeon Open Compute platform; however, due to Open Compute being a registered trademark, the name no longer functions as an acronym.

 Background

 The first GPGPU software stack from ATI/AMD was Close to Metal, which became Stream.

 ROCm was launched around 2016 with the Boltzmann Initiative.
 ROCm stack builds upon previous AMD GPU stacks; some tools trace back to GPUOpen and others to the Heterogeneous System Architecture (HSA).

+In July 2026, AMD announce ROCm will be on six week release cycle.